estaudere/learning/100-days-of-code/LOG.md

 ### Day 9

-**Focus:** Fun with HTML5
+**Focus:** Fun with HTML5 + some exploratory machine learning

 **Enthusiasm:** 😐

 HTML5 canvas!
 Took a while but I made some edits to it, now it also shows a random joke from JokeAPI.
+Update: finished some [exploratory analysis](../data/exploratory-analysis) on a the third Harry Potter script using NLP.
+I'll be integrating this with a larger project later :)

+### Day 10

+**Focus:** Machine Learning Basics (Kaggle)

+**Enthusiasm:** 😌

+Completed a Kaggle course on decision trees and random forest trees!
+I hope to be able to apply these concepts conceptually as well, instead of just rote application.
+Would help to generate some sort of starter code in my wiki for this!
+Useful to know the basics when I felt previously that I jumped ahead.

+**Goals for the future:**

+* Machine learning wiki page(s)
+* Using different datasets
+* More Kaggle courses!
+They are pretty helpful when you have a good basic understanding